 Let's begin with the whole Daenerys and Khal Drogo business.
 I was already shocked that the TV show changed the wedding night dynamic between these two.
 Khal Drogo is a grown man.
 Dany is a fourteen-year-old bride.
 It's a bad scenario, but Dan and Dave had to make it even worse because the audience isn't smart enough to get that she's a child bride.
 Drogo speaks neither Valyrian or much of the Common Tongue, but he knows the difference between "yes" and "no." He may not be suave, but when he takes Dany away from the khalazar for their wedding night, he doesn't want a crying bride.
 She is afraid of him, and he tells her "no." He then proceeds to affectionately stroke her, asking her "no?" as a question as he becomes more sexual.
 He wants her to be willing and in the books, be it because Daenerys realizes she has to make this guy happy, or Viserys is going to be horrible to her, or whether she starts to find him genuinely attractive, Dany says "yes."
 SHE SAYS YES.
 Instead, Dan and Dave want to give us a sobbing TV bride who is pretty much raped on her wedding night.
 Bad start?
 Oh, they were just getting going.

-But other elements grow more disturbing.
-For instance, after Joffrey's death, a mourning Cersei and Jaime engage in life-affirming naughty place consensual sex in a church (the Great Sept) near their dead son's body.
-There's no need to have Jaime rape Cersei.
+The showrunners problems with consent steadily grow more disturbing.
+For instance, in the books, after Joffrey's death a mourning Cersei and Jaime engage in life-affirming naughty place consensual sex in a church (the Great Sept) near their dead son's body.
+There's no need to have Jaime rape Cersei as was done on the TV show.
 They were already "being bad," and there is no need to strip Cersei of her agency in consenting to "be bad."
 But Dan and Dave felt it was just better to have her say "No, no, no, no" as Jaime raped her.
 The show wronged Cersei's character there.
 (And they wronged Jaime Lannister's character as well, which I'll discuss later.)
 Why?
 She's already grieving the loss of her child (who was legitimately a monster, but hey, Cersei really loves her children, you have to give her that...)
 So why add rape on top of it?

 Over the course of five books, GRRM gave us a Daenerys who grew in wisdom and boldness, who appeared to be the famous gender-neutral-in-Valyrian "prince who was promised," along with, possibly, that "knows nothing yet" nephew of hers, Jon Snow.† The whole "white savior" thing that has been so in our face in the TV show has been downplayed in the books.
 (You don't want to get me started about sacrificing the sole female character of color, Missandei, as little more than a plot device to drive Daenerys mad like her father.)
 No, Book Dany is wiser than TV Dany.
 In fact, there's been a lot of comparison to the artful, good-hearted Rhaegar, her elder brother, rather than her despotic father Aerys or her crass and cruel brother Viserys.
 But for seven seasons, they made sure there was always a man around to keep TV Dany from being too crazy cruel like her papí.
 Lately though, in season 8 of the TV show, it seems like Jon Snow, Tyrion Lannister, and Varys the Whisperer just haven't been able to rein in the crazy.
 Yep, Dany just snapped and in the worst kind of way.
 If she can't take the Iron Throne the way she wanted she will burn it all down.
 It's a good thing there are still plenty of Menz around to fix this Dany problem, no doubt by just killing her.
 Prophecies be damned.
 Let's just all agree that women leaders, unless they've been raped into proper shape, aren't a good thing.
 They go all postal and unless you need one of these crazy women to kill a Night King or something, you should really only support male leadership, just like Varys told Tyrion before he was crisped by Crazy Power Mad Daenerys.
 It would be impossible for Daenerys to say, broker a deal with Jon/Aegon to divide or just co-rule in Westeros if they can take down Cersei together.
 It would be impossible to suggest using that awesome cool assassin sister of his to walk in, trick Cersei and off her, thereby saving thousands of civilian lives.
 Nope.
 No deal.
 They've all gotta burn!
 Because that all makes so much sense.
 (As does a Whisperer committing treason out in the open.
 Or Tyrion, Hand to the Queen, suddenly making stupid decisions ALL THE TIME.)